Selection Guide

 Applications

-Plastics, inert materials, vacuum applications.
+Plastics, injection molding, inert materials, vacuum applications.

 Type T